quii/learn-go-with-tests/databases.md

 But we will not be using those.
 We will write our own tool (although simpler than those linked above) instead, using the `go` toolchain.
 We will also try to adhere to best practices, these being:

 -   Migrations should be _ordered_, so there is a definitive order each time they are run.
-We will simply prepend each filename with a number, allowing enough digits for a large number of files (although realistically, migrations get "squashed" into a smaller number of files on real projects, if it makes sense to do so).
+We will simply prepend each filename with a number and (eventually) sort them by name, allowing enough digits for a large number of files (although realistically, migrations get "squashed" into a smaller number of files on real projects, if it makes sense to do so).
 -   Migrations should be _reversible_.
 Applying a change to a database should simple to perform, and reversing said change should be easy as well.
 We will write two migration files for every change, appropriately suffixed `up` and `down`.
 -   Migrations should be _idempotent_.
 Re-applying a change that has previously been applied should yield no effects beyond those of the initial application.